google/koladata/docs/api_reference.md

 Returns:
   A stream with a single item containing the final result of the reduction.</code></pre>

+### `kd.streams.unsafe_blocking_await(stream)` {#kd.streams.unsafe_blocking_await}

+<pre class="no-copy"><code class="lang-text no-auto-prettify">Blocks until the given stream yields a single item.

+IMPORTANT: This operator is inherently unsafe and should be used with extreme caution.
+It&#39;s primarily intended for transitional periods when migrating a complex, synchronous computation to a concurrent model, enabling incremental changes instead of a complete migration in one step.

+The main danger stems from its blocking nature: it blocks the calling thread until the stream is ready.
+However, if the task responsible for filling the stream is also scheduled on the same executor, and all executor threads become blocked, that task may never execute, leading to a deadlock.

+While seemingly acceptable initially, prolonged or widespread use of this operator will eventually cause deadlocks, requiring a non-trivial refactoring of your computation.

+BEGIN-GOOGLE-INTERNAL
+Note: While this operator is relatively safe to use with fibers, it&#39;s still NOT recommended for permanent use.
+END-GOOGLE-INTERNAL

+Args:
+  stream: A single-item input stream.

+Returns:
+  The single item from the stream.</code></pre>

 ### `kd.streams.while_(condition_fn, body_fn, *, executor=unspecified, returns=unspecified, yields=unspecified, yields_interleaved=unspecified, **initial_state)` {#kd.streams.while_}

 <pre class="no-copy"><code class="lang-text no-auto-prettify">Repeatedly applies a body functor while a condition is met.